-The Carbine Operator Course is designed for Law Enforcement agencies that want the very best in competency based firearms training for their personnel.
+The Carbine Operator Course is designed for Military commands and Law Enforcement agencies that want the very best in competency based firearms training for their personnel.
 This course is seen as the ‘gold-standard’ in safe handling, carriage, control and operation of the duty carbine or patrol rifle.
 Each student will be trained to a proficient standard in individual skills and tested throughout the course.
 Testing will include verbal, practical and written assessments.

 Students will be taught the conditions of readiness including Loading and Making Ready, Ready Checks, Unloading and Cruiser Ready.
 Students will be trained in immediate action drills and stoppage clearances in a controlled environment in order to mitigate any safety issues.

 Other classroom lectures will include the application of carbine fundamentals for combat shooting, zeroing and modern combat optics.
 Students will also be provided instruction on the correct method of setting up personal equipment and the duty carbine/rifle.